GoraNetwork/developer-quick-start/README.md

 ### Gora software

-Both Gora smart contracts and Gora node are managed with Gora CLI tool, available here: https://download.goracle.io/latest-release/ Once downloaded, it must be made executable by running `chmod +x ./goracle`.
+Both Gora smart contracts and Gora node are managed with Gora CLI tool.
+Download it [here](https://download.goracle.io/latest-dev/linux/goracle "Gora CLI tool Linux binary"), then make it  executable by running `chmod +x ./goracle`.
 Running the CLI tool without arguments will list available commands.
 To get help on a command, run `goracle help <command name>`, for example: `goracle help docker-start`.

 **Warning** Do NOT follow normal Gora node setup process for live network operators when setting up a development node.